AlexisTM/flyingros/flyingros_libs/README.md

-FlyingROS_libs
+Flyingros_libs
 ==============

-FlyingROS_libs is the library package.
+Flyingros_libs is the library package.
 You can add new libraries to use them somewhere else.

 Available libraries
 --------

-* transformations.py - Quaternion transformations
+* transformations.py - Quaternion transformations in python
-* tasks.py - Task controller to use the UAV
+* tasks.py - Tasks to use the UAV (UAV representation, Controller and tasks)
-* getch.py - gives a simple way to add a user interface with the keyboard
+* getch.py - Gives a simple way to add a user interface with the keyboard
 * algotithm_functions.py - helper functions used in the localization algotithms

 DEPRECATED